 St. Clare was born into a wealthy family in Assisi, Italy, in 1193.
 When she was 18, she heard Francis of Assisi deliver a series of Lenten sermons and was inspired to ask his help in living a life for Christ apart from the options offered by her society.
 She secretly escaped from her family and was accepted into Francis’s community, where she donned a penitential habit and cut off her hair as a sign of her espousal to Christ.

 Clare stayed for a while in a Benedictine convent, and when her angry family tried to force her to leave, she refused, saying that Christ had called her to his service.
-Soon after, Francis encouraged her to found a woman’s community near the church of San Damiano on the outskirts of Assisi.
-As abbess, she quickly attracted other women, and within her lifetime additional communities were established in Italy, France, and Germany.
+Soon after, Francis encouraged her to found a woman’s community near the Church of San Damiano on the outskirts of Assisi.
+As abbess (head of the abbey of nuns), she quickly attracted other women, and within her lifetime additional communities were established in Italy, France, and Germany.